FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 <img src = "https://github.com/FJWang01/Head-Related-Intensity-Based-Transfer-Function/assets/123141141/7cebc3f7-46c0-4bcc-af12-4995c5536353" width = "500">

+## Processing of measurement data
+First, measure the impulse response between the loudspeaker and the pair of microphones.
+Sampling frequency - 16 kHz.
+Original impulse response length - 89999 samples Truncated impulse response length - 256 samples (index 4300 to index 4555 of the original impulse response)

 Due to the large size, raw impulse responses between the speakers and the microphone pairs can be requested by emailing the author at frank.wang324@gmail.com .